GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareBlade.md

 # Hardware.Blade

 **Beta >= 3.0.0**
-**Supported >= 3.1.0**
+**Supported >= 3.2.0**

 The configuration of the blades can be changed from the defaults by adding a section in the Application Configuration file.
-The Ids of the blades are defined as 'BLADE1', 'BLADE2', 'BLADE3' and 'BLADE4'.
+The addresses of the blades are defined as '1-0-1', '2-0-1', '3-0-1' and '4-0-1'.
 The properties of a blade will be determined by the blade type.
 Currently there are 'Door' and 'I/O' blade types.

 The blade has the following operational modes: